linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/Lecture Notes/lecture7 Uncertainty1 notes.md

 10 April 2023 Draft April 12, 2023

-# Outline
+## Outline

-# Contents
+### Contents

-1 Uncertainty versus Risk 1
+1 Uncertainty versus Risk
-2 Problem - We Don't Know How to PV Uncertain CFs (notes) 2.0.1 Section II of "Practical Guide to Yield Curves" (Canvas).
-Plus lecture notes 2

-2.1 We Think We're Smart - But Can't PV FIS 2
+2 Problem - We Don't Know How to PV Uncertain CFs (notes) 2.1 We Think We're Smart - But Can't PV FIS
-2.2 Simple Example for Solution 4
+2.2 Simple Example for Solution
-2.3 Program for Valuing Uncertain CFs 5
+2.3 Program for Valuing Uncertain CFs

-3 PV for Uncertain CFs: Utility and Certainty Equivalent 7

-3.1 Defining Certainty Equivalent - CF Equivalent to Utility 7
-3.2 Risk-Adjusted Discounting: Adjust CFs 10
+3 PV for Uncertain CFs: Utility and Certainty Equivalent 3.1 Defining Certainty Equivalent - CF Equivalent to Utility 3.2 Risk-Adjusted Discounting: Adjust CFs
-3.3 Return to UST & FIS 12
+3.3 Return to UST & FIS

-4 Securitization 15
+4 Securitization

-# 1 Uncertainty versus Risk
+## 1 Uncertainty versus Risk

 Section II of "Practical Guide to Yield Curves, Discounting, and Derivatives" (Canvas); ch 2 of "Practical Guide to Risk Mgmt" (Amazon or CFA)